Skip to content

 Rumour is that a pedestrian asked violin player Jascha Heifetz: ‘Could you tell me how to get to Carnegie Hall?’
 To which Heifetz answered: ‘Practice, practice, practice!’
 For those with less lofty ambitions, it’s easiest to go by subway.
 Take any of these lines:

-• A, C, B, D, or 1 to 59th Street / Columbus Circle
+• ACBD1 to 59th Street / Columbus Circle

-• N, Q, R to 57th Street / Seventh Avenue
+• NQR to 57th Street / Seventh Avenue

-• B, D, E to Seventh Avenue
+• BDE to Seventh Avenue

 • F to 57th Street / Sixth Avenue

-You can also go by bus: M5, M7, M10, M20, M31, M57 and M104 all stop nearby.
-Hop on Hop off buses make stops close by.
+You can get there by bus too: the M5, M7, M10, M20, M31, M57 and M104 all stop nearby.
+Also, Hop on Hop off buses make stops close by.

 Book tickets for Carnegie Hall concerts here